junxit/us-congress-bills-114/metadata.md

 - 2016-06-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S4263-4265)
 - 2016-06-16 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S4263-4265)
 - 2016-06-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S4263-4265)
+- 2016-06-20 — Received in the House.
+- 2016-06-20 — Referred to the House Committee on Oversight and Government Reform.